-Do you know the Arizona age of consent?
+Do you know the age of consent in Arizona?

 “Age of consent” refers to the age a person must reach before they can legally consent to sexual intercourse with another person.
-Every state’s age of consent law is a little different, but in every state, violating these laws has dire consequences.
 If you fail to follow the Arizona age of consent laws, you could face a sex crime conviction.

 Arizona courts prosecute sex crimes doggedly.
 They are often crimes that evoke a strong emotional response in the public.
 Regardless of the actual circumstances of your offense, prosecutors will seek harsh punishment.
-You might need to consult a Phoenix Sex Crimes Defense Attorney.
+You might need to consult a Phoenix criminal defense attorney.

 What is the Arizona Age of Consent?

 Age of consent refers the legal age at which someone is able to engage in consensual sexual intercourse.
 It does not matter whether both parties verbally agree to consensual sex.
 If one party falls below the Arizona consent laws age, they may be held criminally liable.

 Each state has different laws that determine the age at which a person becomes legally able to consent to sexual relations.
 As such, every state’s age of consent law may be a little different, but in every state, violating these laws still results in a criminal offense.
 According to A.R.S 13-1405, the age of consent in Arizona is 18 years old.
 Under this statute, it is illegal to knowingly engage in consensual sexual intercourse or oral sexual contact with anyone under the age of 18.
 This means that if you are 21 and your partner is 17, it is illegal for you to perform sexual activity, whether it be vaginal, anal, or oral sex, with your partner.
 Violation of these laws could land you with a statutory rape charge.